steviemilitello/tavern-brawl/README.md

 - each button leads to a new choice
 - some choices represent failure or sucess
 - win conditions - a way (or multiple ways) to suceed at the game

-*Possibility to add randomness or sense of change similar to a dice roll?

 ### TECHNOLOGIES